nestjs/docs.nestjs.com/content/graphql/schema-generator.md

 ]);
 ```

-It also allows several options:
+It also takes a second optional argument with an options object:

 ```typescript
 const schema = await gqlSchemaFactory.create([RecipesResolver], {